 Organize and classify your search results

 As you delve into the search results, write down what you find.
 Keeping a spreadsheet would be especially helpful, as it would allow you to note which search results are relevant, positive, neutral, or negative.
 A spreadsheet can also be used to note any action you’ve taken on each result.
+For instance, did you attempt to remove search results from Google?
+If you were unsuccessful, did you try to push them down and off page one?

 Consider how your Google results represent you.
 Is the information accurate and positive?
 Could your information be more up-to-date, especially on your own website or social media pages?
 Businesses should consider updating local listings if they’re out of date or not appealing.